GaillardMaxime/UE5-Simple-State-Machine/README.md

 This plugin is a simple implementation of a State Machine using Gameplay Tags as States.

 The State Machine is a Actor Component, that way, it can be used on any Actor, no matter what it's used for.
-And it can be used with any GameplayTags
+And it can be used with any GameplayTags.

 ## Installation

-Just download the repo and drop the plugin into the `Plugins` folder of your project
+Just download the release, open it and drop the folder `State_Machine` into the `Plugins` folder of your project.
+If the `Plugins` folder doesn't exist in your project, then create it.

 ## How to use it (Blueprint)